almamigratoria-netizen/Leaflet-SVGMarkers/README.md

 # Leaflet-SVGMarkers

-Provides pure SVG markers (no more DivIcons, no unstylable dataURL's) for Leaflet v2.
+Provides pure SVG markers (no more DivIcons, no unstylable dataURL's) for Leaflet v2 which you can style by CSS.
 No dependacies (other than Leaflet v2).
 Markers are styled by CSS and accept a modest range of options.
 Surprisingly, on my laptop they render faster than standard markers, and are about 3 times as fast on my phone.
 Your milage may vary.

 Basically I wanted colorable markers that would take glyphs and couldn't find a suitable plugin for Leaflet v2, so whipped this up.